JAlbertCode/prompt-marketplace/README.md

 - Fixed image generation in flows
 - Favorite prompt functionality from flows

+### Recently Added (May 2025)
+- **User Authentication System**: Register, login, profile management
+- **User Dashboard**: View and manage your prompts and flows
+- **Favorites Management**: Save and organize your favorite prompts and flows
+- **Profile Settings**: Update user profile and change password
+- **Credit Purchase System**: Buy credits with integrated payment processing
+- **Creator Payments**: Automatic distribution of fees to prompt creators

 ### In Progress
 - Editing published prompts
 - Search functionality for prompt selection in flow builder
 - Comprehensive image output handling
 - Webhook URL functionality for flows
+- Basic observability and logging

 ### Known Issues
 1. No way to edit prompts after publication